emma0925/Gene-Summary-Enhancer/README.md

 - **Python Script (`generate_connectome_output.py`):** Fetches data for each gene ID by making requests to the Connectome API, processes the response to ensure data integrity, and saves the results in a structured JSON format.
 The script is designed to handle API rate limits gracefully and includes error handling to manage any issues that may arise during data retrieval.

+### Configuration and Usage

+Users must update certain paths in the `submit_all_batch.sh` script to match their environment and project structure, including directories for the virtual environment, input and output data, and the Python script path.

 #### Execution

 To initiate the Automated Data Extraction process, follow these steps: